 DEFACDEV 923 - Collaboration Strategies

 Collaboration software allows students to gather both synchronously and asynchronously online.
 Collaboration applications allows instructors to hold office hours and class meetings online.
-This course will introduce collaboration applications such as Blackboard's Collaborate and teach techniques on how to effectively utilize them.
+This course will introduce collaboration applications such as Blackboard's Collaborate and Office 356.
+This focus will teach faculty techniques on how to effectively utilize these tools effectively.

 DEFACDEV 924 - Active Learning Strategies

-Assessment Track: These series of courses cover the techniques for assessing student performance, focusing on Blooms Taxonomy and JPME assessment requirements.
+Assessment Track: This series of courses cover the techniques for assessing student performance, focusing on Blooms Taxonomy, JPME assessment requirements and Middle states accreditation.
 They are mainly designed for course directors and those who develop online courses.
+(3 courses)